 Order Line 0330 123 4123

-You may wish to preserve the natural colour of the wood, stain it a different colour, or change it to a completely different shade.
-Non-wood colours can look good, but make sure you choose one that you want to live with for the longer term and one that is appropriate to the surroundings.
-A deck is a big expanse of colour and looks best when it is in-keeping with its surroundings.
-Water based wood colours, such as Cuprinol Garden Shades on rails and balustrades, but not on deck boards.
+You may wish to preserve the natural colour of the wood, stain it a different colour or change it to a completely different shade.
+Non-wood colours look best when in keeping with the surroundings.
+If in doubt, go for a mid-tone that’s not too bright and not too dark.
+You can only use water-based colours such as Cuprinol Garden Shades on rails and balustrades but not on deck boards.
 They give inadequate protection and will wear off easily.

-Ronseal Decking Protector is a clear treatment for new decking or decking that is in a good condition and has been well prepared.
-It is dry within 1.5 hours and gives excellent waterproofing protection.
-It will enhance the natural colour of the wood but does not change it or colour it.
+Ronseal Decking Protector is a clear treatment for new decking or decking that’s in a good condition and has been well-prepared.
+It’s dry within 1.5 hours and gives excellent waterproofing protection that will enhance the natural colour of wood without changing or colouring it.Ronseal Decking Protector

 Ronseal Decking Oil nourishes and protects by penetrating the wood and gives a lightly tinted finish.
-It gives lasting UV protection and by replenishing the natural oils it prevents water from soaking into the wood causing deterioration.
-Applied with a brush it dries in 4-6 hours.Ronseal Decking Oil
+It gives lasting UV protection and by replenishing the natural oils, it prevents water from soaking into the wood which causes deterioration.
+Applied with a brush, it dries in 4-6 hours.Ronseal Decking Oil